Should You Exercise?

 Stay Psyched to Move

 Exercising consistently helps you get the most out of your program.
-But fibro symptoms can dampen your motivation.
+But fibro symptoms can dampen motivation.
 To stay inspired, exercise with a friend or a fibro support group in your area.
 Set small goals for yourself.
 And when you reach your goals, reward yourself with a massage, a movie, or extra reading time.
 Above all, keep your eyes on the prize: feeling your best, even with fibromyalgia.